Pseudonym-Tim/mewgenics-catstructor/README.md

 ### Custom Palette Support

 Catstructor is compatible with [MewPaletteExtender](https://www.nexusmods.com/mewgenics/mods/369).
+Please read [this tutorial](https://github.com/Pseudonym-Tim/mew-palette-extender#making-a-custom-palette-mod) explaining how you can add your own custom palettes.

-You can have them use a custom modded palette by clicking the "**ID:**" field next to **palette** and entering the palette's custom ID name, such as:
+You can have your cat use a custom modded palette by clicking the "**ID:**" field button next to **palette**, then typing in the palette's custom ID name, such as:

 ```text
 @myPalette
 ```

+You should then see that your cat updates to reflect the colors of your palette.

 Custom palette IDs are preserved when saving your cat or copying its `.gon` data.